Enilenis/via-desktop-cidoo-qk61/README.md

 npm run make
 ```

+## Troubleshooting

+If your keyboard is not detected properly, try deleting the folder `%AppData%\via-desktop`.

 ## Disclaimer

 This software is provided "as is" and used at your own risk.
 The author is not responsible for any issues caused by its use.